 - 1. Withdrawal date for administrative withdrawals. - a.
-If the college administratively withdraws a student, the withdrawal date will be the date of the event that caused the school to make that decision to withdraw the student. - b.
-If the college administratively withdraws a student because all of the student's instructors report that the student has ceased attendance at the end of the second week of the semester, the withdrawal date will be the end of the second week. - c.
+If the institute administratively withdraws a student, the withdrawal date will be the date of the event that caused the school to make that decision to withdraw the student. - b.
+If the institute administratively withdraws a student because all of the student's instructors report that the student did not start a new module and did not attend the first two weeks of this module, then the withdrawal date for that student will be the last date of the previous module. - c.
 If all student's instructors report that student attendance jeopardizes progress in their course and recommends withdrawing the student from the course, then the withdrawal date for that student will be the last date a student participated in an academically related activity. - 2.
 Withdrawal date for unofficial withdrawals.
 The last date of an academically related activity in which the student participated will be used as a Withdrawal date.